What is an MPAN? A guide to supply numbers for businesses

 All MPAN information is stored within secure national databases such as ECOES, which can only be accessed by licensed energy providers under strict controls.

-MPAN – FAQs
+MPAN supply number – FAQs

 Still have questions about your MPAN number?
 Our experts answer the most common questions about MPAN numbers.